10 min read

 Burnout plays a major role in declining employee engagement across the hospitality industry.

-Recent studies show that only about 33% of hospitality workers feel engaged with their jobs — a rate lower than the general workforce.
+Recent studies show that only about 33% of hospitality workers feel engaged with their jobs, a rate lower than the general workforce.

 High burnout may also directly contribute to high turnover.
+In fact, hospitality averages 74% annual turnover, well above other industries at 12–15%.

 Left unaddressed, these challenges can affect service quality, lower guest satisfaction and ultimately hurt the business’s bottom line.